 • Understand the significant risk involved in using financial options and futures for speculation.

-Options and futures, derivatives, risk management, investments
+- Major Topics: Options and futures, derivatives, risk management, investments

-Fundamentals of Futures and Options Markets, Seventh Edition (2008), by John C. Hull, published by Pearson Prentice Hall
+- Textbooks: Fundamentals of Futures and Options Markets, Seventh Edition (2008), by John C. Hull, published by Pearson Prentice Hall

-No additional purchases; other readings are assigned as needed.
+- Course Readings, Online Resources, and Other Purchases: No additional purchases; other readings are assigned as needed.

-The grade will be based on your equally weighted performances on the midterm, the final, and a term project (33.33% each).
+- Student Expectations/Requirements and Grading Policy: The grade will be based on your equally weighted performances on the midterm, the final, and a term project (33.33% each).
 Class participation is an integral part of this.
 Active class participation could increase a grade if it would otherwise be marginally below a cutoff point.

-Exams--midterm exam and final exam; there is a group "term" project that requires students to examine publicly traded options on a stock.
+- Assignments, Exams and Tests: Exams--midterm exam and final exam; there is a group "term" project that requires students to examine publicly traded options on a stock.

-Attendance will not be taken each class period.
+- Attendance Policy: Attendance will not be taken each class period.